 Why Santa Monica Flyers?

 Santa Monica Flyers has the widest variety of airplanes, instructors and ratings available in the Los Angeles Basin.
 We are highly focused on making our students feel welcome, safe and that they are a part of an institution that will help them achieve their aviation goals as efficiently as possible.
-We also maintain some of the most modern, fuel efficient, aerodynamically stable aircraft around and we maintain the highest possible standards for safety and the ongoing maintenance of our aircraft.
-We believe potential students should stop by our school and see for themselves, as our aircraft and team members speak for themselves.
+We also maintain some of the most modern, fuel efficient, aerodynamically-stable aircraft around and we maintain the highest possible standards for safety and the ongoing maintenance of our aircraft.
+Potential students should stop by our school and see for themselves.
+We believe our aircraft and team members speak for themselves.

 What type of training is available at Santa Monica Flyers?